-Students, unless informed otherwise, are responsible for making their own reservations for approved travel to conferences.
+Students, except for the annual NLM meeting, are responsible for making their own reservations for approved travel to conferences.
 All students are expected to arrange for the lowest, restricted fare, using a U.S. air carrier under the Fly America Act.
 Tickets can be charged to the BMI Travel card or the student's credit card.
 If the BMI travel card is used the flight must be booked directly with the airline.
-If the student uses a personal credit card a reimbursement check will be issued to the student upon completion of the travel and after submitting a Travel Expense Report found on the BMI website Student Info/Forms.
+If the student uses a personal credit card reimbursement will be issued to the student upon completion of the travel.